Enjoy your holidays more and limit your stress with these powerful ways to save money during the holidays.

 Or be of service: volunteer to help serve a holiday meal at a shelter.
 Who knows, you may be creating a new family tradition.
 Whatever you do, break the old patterns in which a huge pile of unneeded (and often unwanted) gifts piled up under the tree.

-If nothing stops you from pulling out a credit card when your “want” buttons are pushed, cut up your cards (but don’t cancel them).
-If that seems extreme, give them to a friend or family member who doesn’t live with you.
-Ask them to hold the cards until after January 1st… and make them promise to ignore all your pleadings.
+You could also cut up or freeze your credit cards.
+Don’t cancel the account, just take them out of your use.
+Or give them to a friend or family member who doesn’t live with you.
+Ask them to hold the cards until after January 1st.
+And make them promise to ignore all your pleadings.

-Just knowing you’re sticking to your spending plan will lower your stress.
-Maybe the feeling is good enough to continue that behavior after the holidays.
-Hopefully it will trigger starting to pay down your debt as fast as you can, not paying off just the monthly minimums.
+It’s a habit that can trigger starting to pay down your debt as fast as you can, not paying off just the monthly minimums.
 You already know that having a massive load of accumulated credit card debt weighs heavily on your mind—and on your nerves—each time you think about it.

 Do think about how good you’ll feel if you get through the holidays without adding to it.